Principles of Ethical Government

 (d) Freedom of conscience, religion, speech, and assembly are among the most inalienable of rights.
 In order to protect these rights for all people, governments should not favor or discriminate against people on the basis of their identity or beliefs (see D&C 134:4, 7, 9 and Alma 30:11).

-(e) The family is the fundamental group unit of society and also has the right to respect and protection under the law .
+(e) The family is the foundational group unit of society.
+All families have the right to support and protection under the law .

 (f) Governments and members of society have an obligation to exercise responsible stewardship of the earth, thereby protecting not only the wellbeing of their citizens, but also that of both future generations and other citizens of the planet (see D&C 59:18-21 and D&C 104:13-15) .
 Read more in this article in the MWEG library.